gcarmix/HexWalk/README.md

 ## Usage

 HexWalk release executables are self-contained, you can use as-is.
 Binwalk functionalities need Binwalk to be installed on the OS.
-For Linux OS simply install binwalk with your package manager (eg. sudo apt install binwalk)
+For Linux OS simply install binwalk with your package manager (eg. sudo apt install binwalk).
+On Mac install with "brew install binwalk" or from sources following the instructions on Binwalk repository.

 ## Binwalk on Windows OS